TritonDataCenter/linux-live/docs/2-platform-image.md

 The existing `sdcadm platform` command will be enhanced to support Linux platform images.

-When a Linux PI is imported, (`sdcadm platform`? `booter`?)  will notify the zfsbuilder service of its existence.
-The zfsbuilder service will build the ZFS bits, as described above.

 ### iPXE configuration

 When a Linux CN is configured in booter, the following files will be configured